-The Nigerian Government on June 4 announced – through the Ministry of Information and Culture– indefinitely suspended Twitter’s operations in the country.
+The Nigerian Government on June 4 announced – through the Ministry of Information and Culture– the indefinite suspension of Twitter’s operations in the country.

 “The Federal Government has suspended, indefinitely, the operations of the microblogging and social networking service, Twitter, in Nigeria,” the statements reads